Bull Run Regional Park

 Bull Run Festival of Lights

-Every year from Thanksgiving until just after New Year’s Day, you can experience the Bull Run Festival of Lights, 2.5 miles illuminated by holiday light displays.
+Every year from November until just after New Year’s Day, you can experience the Bull Run Festival of Lights, 2.5 miles illuminated by holiday light displays.
 Drive the festival route from the comfort of your car; turn out your headlights and just follow the magical glow.

 Bull Run Occoquan Trail Head at Bull Run